dcts/12startups12months/README.md

 - **Coinrocketapp**: simple cryptocurrency portfolio tracker (PWA, no registration, link as login)
 - **Youtube2Dropbox**: download youtube videos and host them on your dropbox account for offline access with adds removed.
 Free youtube hack.
 Medium article on how to [d]ownload videos from youtube](https://medium.com/javascript-in-plain-english/make-your-own-youtube-downloader-626133572429).
 - **MobRun**: For lonely joggers that try to find a community of runners in the area they run / Gamifying the jogging experience by trying to flock groups of people to jogg together.
 Connecting on the app through real time contact only.
 OR ANOTHER APPROACH: matches runners that run in the same area and similar pace with each other.
 Tinder for runners.
 Upload your data from runtastic or nike+ and get recommendations.
 Stats are most important.
+- **mediumforcoders.com**: Simple clone of medium.com that supports codeblocks with syntax highlighting.

 # GAMES
 - **Multiplayer Games**: webbrowser session -> lets people play with their phones! (tetris / asteroids / pong)